ty22117/swaylockcomics/README.md

 ## Install

-Easy peasy: `pip install swaylockcomics`
+Pull the repo and install it locally

 &nbsp;